Home » AI

 • Exhaustivity: Ability to retrieve absolutely every relevant item, given the limited input corpus.
 Full exhaustivity is the ability to retrieve everything on a specific topic, like chemistry, even if not in the corpus.
 This may involve crawling in real-time to answer the prompt.

-• Inference: Ability to invent correct answers for problems with no known answer, for instance proving or creating a theorem.
+• Inference: Ability to invent correct answers for problems with no known solution, for instance proving or creating a theorem.
 I asked GPT if the sequence (an) is equidistributed modulo 1 if a = 3/2.
 Instead of providing references as I had hoped — it usually does not — GPT created a short proof on the fly, and not just for a = 3/2; Perplexity failed at that.
 The use of synonyms and links between knowledge elements can help achieve this goal.

 • Depth, conciseness and disambiguation are not easy to measure.
 Some users see long English sentences superior to concise bullet lists grouped into sections in the prompt results.
 For others, the opposite is true.
 Experts prefer depth, but it can be overwhelming to the layman.
 Disambiguation can be achieved by asking the user to choose between different contexts; this option is not available in most LLMs.
 As a result, these qualities are rarely tested.
 The best LLMs, in my opinion, combine depth and conciseness, providing in much less text far more information than their competitors.
+Metrics based on entropy could help in this context.

 • Ease of use is rarely tested, as all UIs consist of a simple search box.
 However, xLLM is different, allowing the user to select agents, negative keywords, and sub-LLMs (subcategories).
 It also allows you to fine-tune or debug in real-time thanks to intuitive parameters.
 In short, it is more user-friendly.
 For details, see here.

 • Security is also difficult to measure.
 But LLMs with local implementation, not relying on external APIs and libraries, are typically more secure.
 Finally, a good evaluation metric should take into account the relevancy scores displayed in the results.
-As of now, only xLLM display such scores, telling the user how confident it is in its answer.
+As of now, only xLLM displays such scores, telling the user how confident it is in its answer.

 Benefits of untrained LLMs

-In view of the preceding arguments, one might wonder if training is necessary, especially since the goal is not to provide better answers, but to better predict the next tokens.
+In view of the preceding arguments, one might wonder if training is necessary, especially since training is not done to provide better answers, but to better predict the next tokens.
 Without training, its heavy computations and black-box deep neural networks machinery, LLMs can be far more efficient yet even more accurate.
 To generate answers in English prose based on the retrieved material, one may use template, pre-made answers where keywords can be plugged in.
 This can turn specialized sub-LLMs into giant Q&A’s with a million questions and answers covering all potential inquiries.
 And deliver real ROI to the client by not requiring GPU and expensive training.

 This is why I created xLLM, and the reason why I call it LLM 2.0, with its radically different architecture and next-gen features including the unique UI.
 I describe it in detail in my recent book “Building Disruptive AI & LLM Technology from Scratch”, available here.
 Additional research papers are available here.